Tanium Named a Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Management Tools

 Tanium is the Autonomous IT company.
 Driven by AI and real-time endpoint intelligence, Tanium Autonomous IT empowers IT and security teams to make their organizations unstoppable.

-Many of the world’s leading organizations trust Tanium’s single, unified platform for endpoint management and security to innovate faster, stay resilient and move business forward with confidence.
+Many of the world’s leading organizations trust Tanium’s single, unified platform for endpoint management and security to innovate faster, stay resilient and move business forward with confidence, at scale.

 To learn how Tanium delivers Autonomous IT for unstoppable business – visit www.tanium.com and LinkedIn.